The Ricky Gervais Show (TV series)

-The Ricky Gervais Show is an animated comedy television series produced for and broadcast by HBO and Channel 4.
+The Ricky Gervais Show is an adult animated comedy television series produced for and broadcast by HBO and Channel 4.
 The series is an animated version of the popular audio podcasts and audiobooks of the same name, which feature Ricky Gervais, Stephen Merchant (creators of The Office and Extras) along with colleague and friend Karl Pilkington, talking about various subjects behind the microphone.
 The TV series consists of past audio recordings of these unscripted "pointless conversations," with animation drawn in a style similar to classic era Hanna-Barbera cartoons, presenting jokes and situations in a literal context.

 The animated Ricky Gervais Show aired 39 episodes across three series starting in 2010.
 There were some plans for a possible fourth series which would have used newly recorded audio, but this was shelved in June 2012.
 Series 3 of The Ricky Gervais Show premiered on 20 April 2012 on HBO, and on 8 May 2012 on E4.